 The annual amortization expenses of intangible assets reduce the value on the balance sheet.
 As a result, the total assets’ amount is also reduced in the assets section of a balance sheet.
 This cycle keeps moving till the life of the intangible assets.

-As an example, An intangible asset has a five-year life period with a $500 annual amortization expense.
+For example, An intangible asset has a five-year life period with a $500 annual amortization expense.
 Therefore, its value on the balance sheet will be reduced by $500 annually for five years, which in return will also reduce the assets by $500 annually.